Derval O'Rourke: Competition

 O'Rourke was selected to represent Europe in the 2010 IAAF Continental Cup (Formerly IAAF World Cup) making her the 5th Irish person and second female to be selected to represent Europe after John Treacy (7th in 1979), Eamonn Coghlan (Gold in 1981), John Doherty (Silver in 1991) and Sonia O'Sullivan (5th in 1994, and Gold in 1998).
 O'Rourke finished 5th in a time of 12.99 seconds.
 The winner was Sally Pearson in a time of 12.65.

-After injury interrupted training O'Rourke competed in the 60m Hurdles at the 2011 European Athletics Indoor Championships in Paris.
+After injury interrupted training O'Rourke competed in the 60 m Hurdles at the 2011 European Athletics Indoor Championships in Paris.
 She finished 2nd in her heat in 8.07 seconds and then ran a season's best of 7.98 to come 3rd in the semi-final.
 O'Rourke finished 4th in the final, running another season's best of 7.96.

 A the 2011 World Championships in Athletics, O'Rourke finished second in her heat behind eventual champion Sally Pearson of Australia who clocked 12.53.
 O'Rourke withdrew from her semi-final citing injury.
 She clocked a seasonal best of 12.84 at La Chaux-de-Fonds.

 Heading to her third Olympics in 2012, O'Rourke would at last make the semi-finals where she posted a season's best of 12.91 seconds.

 As her career wound down, O'Rourke picked up a fifth major medal - 60 m hurdles bronze at the 2013 European Athletics Indoor Championships in Gothenburg.
 This medal, however, was not awarded to her until 2015 when initial gold medalist, Nevin Yanit, had her result rescinded following multiple doping violations.
 This saw O'Rourke's 7.95 seconds finish elevated from fourth to the bronze medal position.

-In June 2014 O'Rourke announced her retirement from athletics.
+In June 2014 O'Rourke (Leevale AC) announced her retirement from athletics.